John T. Scopes Found Guilty

 Everyone knows the principal combatants in the courtroom, but it is not as well known that the case was sought by the American Civil Liberties Union to turn back a string of state laws forbidding the teaching of science rather than religion in science class, but also as a publicity stunt to bring world attention onto Dayton.
 That part was engineered by Dayton promoter George W. Rappelyea.
 Through Rappelyea's persuasion and the backing of ACLU lawyers, including trial lawyer Clarence Darrow – who was a famous agnostic known for defending political and labor radicals – the reluctant Scopes agreed to be defendant.
 His friends promptly had him arrested.

-The trial began on July 10, 1925, and the post-World War I Daytonians suffered a media multitude in order to hear their favorite pastor, William Jennings Bryan, defend the faith.
-Though he was no scholar, Bryan had been waging a pitched battle against teaching the evolutionary theory, which he considered the inimical to Christian belief.
+The trial began on July 10, 1925, and the post-World War I Daytonians suffered a media multitude in their midst to hear their favorite pastor, William Jennings Bryan, defend the faith.
+Though he was no scholar, Bryan had been waging a pitched battle against teaching the evolutionary theory, which he considered inimical to Christian belief.

-So Darrow called on Bryan as an expert witness and the court could hardly disagree.
-Bryan stood his ground in favor of the Bible and Darrow laid out the trap that snagged him.
-In his questioning, Darrow reveal Bryan for the incurious, unlearned bigot he was:
+As his last resort, Darrow called to cross-examine Bryan as an expert witness.
+The court could hardly disagree.
+Bryan stood his ground in favor of the Bible, but Darrow laid out the trap that snagged him.
+In his questioning, Darrow revealed Bryan for the incurious, unlearned bigot he was:

 Darrow: Do you believe Joshua made the sun stand still?

 Bryan: I would not attempt to fix the day.

 Darrow: But what do you think the Bible itself says?
 Don't you know how it was arrived at?